CoAP: Echo, Request-Tag, and Token Processing

 continue after an endpoint's details (like the IP address) have

-changed, then the client MUST consider messages sent to _any_
+changed, then the client MUST consider messages matchable if they

-endpoint address using the new operation's security context.
+were sent to any endpoint address using the new operation's

 * The client MUST NOT regard a block-wise request operation as

-concluded unless all of the messages the client previously sent in
+concluded unless all of the messages the client has sent in the

-request (an empty ACK is insufficient), or because the message's
+(ACK) is insufficient) or because the message's sequence number is

-sequence number is old enough to be outside the server's receive
+old enough to be outside the server's receive window.

-invited to mandate this behavior for clients that execute block-wise
+invited to mandate this subsection's behavior for clients that

 Note that this mechanism is implicitly implemented when the security